No car? No bike? No problem!

 At the train station or the airport you can find these machines.
 You can charge your OV here, but also buy a single, return or seasonal train ticket.

-OV-chipkaart is by no means most convenient way to pay for your bus journey, but it is also possible to buy a single ticket at the bus driver.
+OV-chipkaart is by all means the most convenient way to pay for your bus journey, but it is also possible to buy a single ticket at the bus driver.
 With trains you have so much more possibilities.
 You can use your OV-chipkaart, you can buy a tickets at one of the ticket machines at the train station.

 You can also buy your ticket on the official website of NS or via their app.